 This is currently my personal 1983 FJ40.
-It may be for sale someday in the future.
+It may be for sale in the near future.

 Built in Jan of 1983, this US spec 1983 FJ40 is a rust free example wearing mostly original paint truck with factory power steering and aftermarket A/C. Recent work includes new headliner, Old Man Emu suspension and over $20K invested in drive train and "engine out" rebuild at TLC4x4 in California.
 This truck is best example I've stumbled across in decades so I'm going to enjoy her and keep her around awhile.

 1983 was the final year for the FJ40 in the United States.
 The non-USA version was continued until 1984 but was considerably less evolved than the USA models.